 Career Outlook for Journalists

-Among journalists, reporters and correspondents can expect a moderate decline in employment, at 13 percent, from 2012-2022.
+Among journalists, reporters and correspondents can expect a moderate decline in employment, at 9 percent, from 2014-2024.
 An increase in the demand for online news and podcasts may offset some of the losses.
 Those with some experience in the field, such as through an internship, may have more opportunities, as will those willing to work in smaller markets.
-Broadcast news analysts are projected to decline by two percent through the same period.

 Master's Degrees in Journalism Specializations